-Al Burda Award aims to inspire artists and creatives to explore new horizons of beauty and artistic expression across diverse disciplines.
-In its 19th edition, the award is guided by the theme ‘Social Cohesion and Unity’, inviting artists to highlight this profound human concept through their creative expressions, ranging from literary to visual arts.
-It celebrates the finest aesthetics of Islamic art while encouraging works that draws inspiration from this edition’s theme.
+Al Burda Award continues its mission of inspiring artists and creatives to explore horizons of beauty and creativity across various artistic categories.
+In its 20th edition, the Award is guided by the theme “Family..
+Tranquillity and Compassion”, inviting artists to embody this profound human concept through their creative expressions in works ranging from writing to calligraphy and design, in order to highlight the aesthetics of Islamic arts inspired by the theme of this edition.

 Award Categories